RonaldAllanRivera/portfolio-monorepo/README.md

   A <-- Storage (public disk) --> S[(Uploads)]
 ```

-The admin lives on a subdomain in production (`https://admin.allanwebdesign.com`).
-The public site is deployed separately (Render or similar) at `https://www.allanwebdesign.com`.
+The admin lives on the main domain in production (`https://allanwebdesign.com`).
+The public site is deployed on Vercel at `https://ronaldallanrivera.com` for maximum speed and professional presentation.

 ## Table of Contents